top of page

 We are interested in what works.

-Our approach is empirical.
-That means we observe, test, adjust, learn and repeat.
+Our approach is empirical: observe, test, adjust, learn and repeat.

-To understand that interface properly, you need more than sales language.
+To fit ski boots properly, you need more than sales language.

-Feet, ankles, calves, tendons, joints, pressure, circulation, nerve sensitivity, mobility, asymmetry and adaptation.
+You need biology: feet, ankles, calves, tendons, joints, pressure, circulation, mobility and asymmetry.

-Force, leverage, torque, pressure, flex, ramp angle, cuff angle, load transmission, stance geometry and balance.
+You need physics: force, leverage, torque, pressure, flex, ramp angle, cuff angle, stance geometry and balance.

-Plastics, temperature behaviour, liner foams, adhesives, grinding, heating, cooling, deformation, memory and material limits.
+You need chemistry: plastics, temperature behaviour, liner foams, adhesives, grinding, heating, cooling and material limits.

 The engineers who design ski boots work with these realities.